HistoryThis section has been translated automatically.

-- Verruca seborrhoica: rather dull surface structure, mostly even pigmentation.
+- Verruca seborrhoica: rather dull surface texture, usually uniform pigmentation.
 No rough keratoses of the surface

-- Lupus erythematodes chronicus discoides: red, scaly plaques at the edges.
-The history of the patient shows no signs of chronic UV damage.
+- Lupus erythematosus chronicus discoides: marginal red, scaly plaques.
+Anamnestically, the signs of chronic UV damage are absent.

-- M. Bowen: mostly solitary plaque; clinically difficult to distinguish.
+- M. Bowen: usually solitary plaque; clinically difficult to differentiate.

-- Basal cell carcinoma: grey-shiny plaque, emphasizing the edges, more prominent when the huat is stretched.
+- Basal cell carcinoma: marginal, gray-glossy plaque, more prominent when the huat is stretched.

-- Lentigo solaris/maligna: non-palpable, rounded spot, smooth surface structure, colour dark brown to black-brown.
+- Lentigo solarismaligna: nonpalpable rounded spot, smooth surface structure, color dark brown to blackish brown.

-- Verruca seborrhoica: errant forms of Verruca seborhhoica.
+- Verruca seborrhoica: errant forms of verruca seborhhoica.
 Not always easily distinguishable due to the Borst-Jadassohn phenomenon.
-However, the broad cellular polymorphism of actinic keratosis is missing.
+However, it lacks the broad-based cell polymorphism of actinic keratosis.

-- Lentigo maligna: Lentigo maligna lacks the distinct polymorphism of the keratinocytes.
-Irregular proliferation of atypical melanocytes which penetrate the epithelial band.
-This phenomenon is missing in actinic keratosis.
+- Lentigo maligna: Lentigo maligna lacks the marked polymorphism of keratinocytes.
+Irregular proliferation of atypical melanocytes interspersing the epithelial ligament.
+This phenomenon is absent in actinic keratosis.

-- Superficial basal cell carcinoma: rather circumscribed basaloid epithelial proliferation separated from the normal epithelium.
-Broad cleavage to the surrounding connective tissue.
+- Superficial basal cell carcinoma: more circumscribed basaloid epithelial proliferates separated from the normal epithelium.
+Wide clefts to surrounding connective tissue.

-- Porokeratosis actinic: typically columnar parakeratosis cones; outside the parakeratosis dyskeratotic cells which are otherwise rather absent.
+- Porokeratosis actinic: columnar parakeratotic cones are typical; dyskeratotic cells below the parakeratosis, which are otherwise rather absent.

 External therapyThis section has been translated automatically.